Geologic history of the Long Valley, Mono Basin region

 Long Valley Caldera

 The Glass Mountain eruptions, which were fed by a large, chemically evolving magma chamber in the shallow crust, culminated in the cataclysmic eruption of 600 km3 (144 mi3) of high-silica rhyolite 760,000 years ago.
 This massive eruption resulted in the widespread deposition of the Bishop Tuff and the simultaneous 2 to 3 km (1.2 to 1.7 mi) subsidence of the magma chamber roof to form the present 17 by 32 km (10 by 20 mi), oval depression of Long Valley Caldera.
-Subsequent eruptions from the Long Valley magma chamber were confined within the caldera with extrusions of relatively hot (crystal-free) rhyolite 700,000 to 600,000 years ago as the caldera floor was upwarped to form the resurgent dome followed by extrusions of cooler, crystal-rich moat rhyolite at 200,000-year intervals (500,000, 300,000, and 100,000 years ago) in clockwise succession around the resurgent dome.
+Subsequent eruptions from the Long Valley magma chamber were confined within the caldera with extrusions of relatively hot (crystal-free) rhyolite 750,000 to 640,000 years ago as the caldera floor was upwarped to form the resurgent dome followed by extrusions of cooler, crystal-rich moat rhyolite at 200,000-year intervals (500,000, 300,000, and 100,000 years ago) in clockwise succession around the resurgent dome.
+Repeated eruption of dacite and rhyodacite from vents on the southwest rim of the caldera 220,000 to 50,000 years ago formed Mammoth Mountain, a dome complex.

 Mono-Inyo Craters Volcanic Chain

-The younger system, the Mono-Inyo Craters volcanic chain, is localized along a narrow, north-trending fissure system that extends from south of Mammoth Mountain through the western moat of Long Valley caldera to the north shore of Mono Lake.
+The younger system, the Mono-Inyo Craters volcanic chain, is localized along a narrow, north-trending fissure system that extends from north of Mammoth Mountain through the western moat of Long Valley caldera to the north shore of Mono Lake.
 This system began by erupting basalt and andesite first in the west moat of Long Valley caldera 400,000 to 60,000 years ago and then in the Mono Basin 40,000 to 13,000 years ago.
-Repeated eruption of dacite and rhyodacite from vents on the southwest rim of the caldera 220,000 to 50,000 years ago formed Mammoth Mountain, a cumulo-volcano.
 Dacite and rhyodacite also were erupted in the Mono Basin 100,000 to 6,000 years ago.
 The Mono Craters were formed by multiple eruptions of high-silica rhyolite 40,000 to 600 years ago, and the Inyo Craters were formed by eruptions of low- silica rhyolite 5,000 to 500 years ago.

-During the past 3,000 years the Mono-Inyo Craters have erupted at intervals of 700 to 250 years, the most recent eruptions being from Panum Crater and the Inyo Craters 500 to 600 years ago (Miller, 1985; Bursik and Sieh, 1986), and Paoha Island about 250 years ago (Stine, 1990).
+During the past 3,000 years the Mono-Inyo Craters have erupted at intervals of 700 to 250 years, the most recent eruptions being from Panum Crater and the Inyo Craters in 1350 C.E., and Paoha Island about 300 years ago.
 Evidence from both seismic soundings of the crust and studies of the fabric and composition of the lava indicate that these eruptions probably originated from small, discrete magma bodies rather than from a single, large magma chamber of the sort that produced the caldera-forming eruption 760,000 years ago.

 This geologically recent volcanic activity, together with unrest in Long Valley Caldera that began in 1980 and the frequently felt earthquakes in the region, are reminders the processes that have sculpted the eastern Sierra landscape over the past 4 million years continue today.